anna-filou/anna-filou.github.io/friends.md

 banner: /assets/metadata/friends-og.png
 subtitle: |
     This is a /friends page, inspired by [slashfriends.org](https://slashfriends.org).
-    Essentially a list of my friends **who have websites**.
+    Essentially a list of my friends and friendly acquaintances **who have websites**.

-    PS: Don't read into the sorting.
 friends:
   - name: Petros
     url: https://petros.contact/